Asifkletech/SPEECH-EMOTION-RECOGNITION/README.md

 ## Objectives

-* To devolop and increase the efficiency of the human-machine interface is the main goal for SER.
+* To develop and increase the efficiency of the human-machine interface is the main goal for SER.
-* We can try to empliment it in lie detectors to track a subject’s psychophysical condition.
+* We can try to implement it in lie detectors to track a subject’s psychophysical condition.
 * We can also find its applications in medicine and forensics departments.
+* We can use it in Robotics to understand human emotions through voice
+* It can be deployed in Automotive Vehicles

 ## Methodology
 # Chroma